ucl-pond/kde_ebm/README.md

 - [Matplotlib](https://github.com/matplotlib/matplotlib)
 - [awkde](https://github.com/noxtoby/awkde)

-The code depends heavily on NumPy, uses SciPy to calculate some stats and do some optimisation and uses Matplotlib just to do the plotting. awkde is for variable bandwidth KDE.
+The code depends heavily on NumPy, uses SciPy to calculate some stats and do some optimisation and uses Matplotlib just to do the plotting. awkde is for variable bandwidth KDE (meged into main/master branch in Feb 2020).

 Contributing
 ============